 The 1970s legacy of the Pine Ridge Reservation in South Dakota is haunted by the forgotten suffering of innocent victims and a falsified history found in almost every library in America.
 Sadly, what could have been a needed voice for Native American interests became a criminal enterprise on the reservation, where property was destroyed and lives were lost.
 A record founded in falsehoods and distortions completed the betrayal and denied the reality of lost opportunities, shattered lives, and a Movement hijacked by its leadership.
-Today, the perpetrators are known as “brave warriors” and “selfless activists,” while many of their crimes against Indians are minimized, or not mentioned at all.
+Today, the perpetrators are known as “brave warriors” and “selfless activists,” while many of their crimes against other Indians are minimized, or as is the case in most history books, not mentioned at all.

-In this provocative narrative, former Special Agent in Charge (SAC) Joseph H. Trimbach chronicles the true legacy of the American Indian Movement leadership, and how this small group of radicals tore a path of destruction through the Pine Ridge Reservation on their way to personal gain, fame, and fortune, and how:
+In this provocative narrative, former FBI Special Agent in Charge (SAC) Joseph H. Trimbach chronicles the true legacy of the American Indian Movement leadership and how this small group of radicals tore a path of destruction through the Pine Ridge Reservation on their way to personal gain, fame and fortune, and how:

 • Public officials, deluded into excusing criminal behavior by virtue of “indigenous immunity,” encouraged violence against other Indians.